 • Careers include: translator; tour operator; law; business; teaching; media; journalism; police; cruise lines; international law; interpreting; MI5; airline cabin crew; armed forces

 For more information, please consult:

-If you want to find out more about this GCSE French or Spanish course then you can visit the Edexcel website at www.edexcel.com .
+If you want to find out more about this GCSE French or Spanish course then you can visit the AQA website at www.aqa.org.uk.
 You could also talk to Mrs Rodriguez-Garcia or email firstname.lastname@example.org and she will be able to describe the course in detail and advise you of what you need to do next when it comes to your options.

 If you want to find out more on what this subject can enable you to do, don’t forget Mrs Williams is available for career advice.